 This year, 2011, the King James Bible turned 400!
 The King James Bible was originally translated by a group of scholars under the authority of King James in England in the year 1611.
 That Bible translation has been used for four centuries and has really been blessed by the Lord.
 In fact, the KJV has been called the “text of the Reformation.”
 The text used by Martin Luther and John Calvin during the days of the Reformation was what would later become known as the Textus Receptus.
 That is the text used by scholars during the translation of the King James Version.

 After returning to my home church to serve as pastor, I began wrestling with the issue of the Bible translation that I use for preaching and teaching the Word of God.
 I grew up in a context where I studied the King James Version (hereafter KJV), heard it preached in the pulpit (most of the time), and memorized Scripture from the KJV.
-As a young boy (pre-teen age), my Dad bought me my first study Bible.
-It was a King James Version study Bible with bonded red leather.
-I still have it in my library in my office today!
+As a young boy (preteen age), my parents bought me my first study Bible.
+It was a KJV study Bible with bonded red leather.
+I still have it in my library in my office today.
 As a pastor, I have preached from the KJV and haven’t really considered any alterations from that until over the past year when I became convicted about my task as a pastor.

 While certain people believe that the KJV is the only inspired Bible in the English language, we must reject that belief based on several key facts.